BaPSF/bapsflib/docs/installation.rst

 ..
 Note::

-    Will need a version of `git` installed locally, see installation `here <https://git-scm.com/book/en/v2/Getting-Started-Installing-Git>`_.
+    Will need a version of :command:`git` installed locally, see installation
+    `here <https://git-scm.com/book/en/v2/Getting-Started-Installing-Git>`_.

 A copy of :py:mod:`bapsflib` can be installed into Python's